GoogleChrome/web.dev/content/fast/performance-budgets-101/index.md

 ![Image of progressive page rendering based on the critical-path](./progressive-page-rendering.png)

-This is why it’s important to keep track of another type of metrics.
+This is why it’s important to keep track of another type of metric.

 ### Milestone timings ⏱️